TRAINING WORKSHOP

 WHAT’S INCLUDED

-A training for pastoral teams, wellbeing professionals and teachers
+A training for pastoral teams, youth workers, educators and other professionals

 Delivered online or in person across the UK